 iii Liability of the organiser

-An event organiser may be liable to its contractual counterparty (e.g., spectator, club or athlete) for damages occurred by a breach of its contractual obligation (such as duty of care, safety considerations obligation).
+An event organiser may be liable to its contractual counterparty (e.g., spectator, club or athlete) for damages occurred by a breach of its contractual obligation (such as duty of care or safety obligations).

 Further, an event organiser may be liable not only to its contractual counterpart but also to a third party for damages arising from an intentional act or negligence under the general rule of tort law of the Civil Code.
 When an event organiser is a facility manager as well, it may also be liable, as a possessor of the facility, for damages to others arising from the defect in the installation or preservation of facility on land.

-The criminal liability of an event organiser with regard to sports related accidents will generally comprise of criminal negligence, such as the offence of causing injury through negligence; offence of causing death through negligence; and offence of causing death or injury through negligence in the pursuit of social activities under the Penal Code.15
+The criminal liability of an event organiser with regard to sports-related accidents will generally comprise criminal negligence, such as the offence of causing injury through negligence; offence of causing death through negligence; and offence of causing death or injury through negligence in the pursuit of social activities under the Penal Code.15

 iv Liability of the athletes